rrvt/AdjProj/AdjProj/README.md

 ## Updates

+### Update 4/18/24

+Improved the way Toolbars and Window Position and size are handled.

 ### Update 2/16/24

 Reorganized the Library so that it compiles once into Debug and Release directories under the Library